OneBusAway/onebusaway-android/README.md

 ### Contributing

 We welcome contributions to the project!
 Please see our [Contributing Guide](https://github.com/OneBusAway/onebusaway-android/blob/master/CONTRIBUTING.md) for details, including Code Style Guidelines and Template.

+### Deploying OneBusAway Android in Your City

+There are two ways to deploy OneBusAway Android in your city:

+1. **Join the OneBusAway [multi-region project](https://github.com/OneBusAway/onebusaway/wiki/Multi-Region)** - The easiest way to get started - simply set up your own OneBusAway server with your own transit data, and get added to the OneBusAway apps!
+See [this page](https://github.com/OneBusAway/onebusaway/wiki/Multi-Region) for details.
+2. **Deploy a rebranded version of OneBusAway Android as your own app on Google Play** - Requires a bit more maintenance, but it allows you to set up your own app on Google Play / Amazon App Store based on the OneBusAway Android source code.
+See [this page](https://github.com/OneBusAway/onebusaway-android/blob/master/REBRANDING.md) for details.

 ## Troubleshooting